RTS2/rts2/scripts/rts2saf/sphinx/dummytesting.rst

   cd ~/rts-2/scripts/rts2saf
   rts2saf_focus.py --toconsole --dryfitsfiles  ./samples/  --exp 1.  --fitdisplay --ds9display

 After a while a matplotlib window appears containing the fit.
-After closing it a ``DS9`` window appears showing which stars have been selected (green) for a given image.
+In parallel a ``DS9`` window appears showing which stars have been selected (green) for a given image.

 The above command honors limits defined in ``rts2saf.cfg`` section ``[filter properties]``

 .. code-block:: bash